Dancer Info, Rules & Entry Forms

 17. Each dancer is limited to dance in one division.

 18. Senior Division – The female must be at least 49 years of age and the male must be at least 50 years of age by the last day of finals.
 Judged on smoothness, togetherness, repertoire, execution and degree of difficulty.

 19. N.S.D.C.
 Board and Committee members are eligible to enter any division, but will not serve on “The Judges Selection Committee”.

 20. A list of classic shag recordings is available to all Pro, Non-Pro, Seniors and Juniors to select from for their Thursday night requirements record.
 The list was selected by many Disc- Jockeys in order of preference #1 – #25 and the top 173 comprise the list.
 The list is on this website.
 Dancers may fax or e-mail their Thursday night letter of preference ASAP (prior to sending in their application).
-NO record will be danced to more than two times on that night.
+NO record will be danced to more than once on that night.
 The first faxed or e-mailed times and dates will be the couples to use the record.
 This is to avoid hearing the same record more than twice.

 21. When a Non-Pro dancer wins his or her third C.S.A/S.P.A (combined) contest they move into the Pro Division of the Nationals even if they have not danced Pro in C.S.A or S